vuestorefront/vue-storefront/packages/core/docs/contributing/api-design-philosophy.md

 ### search or load
 As a rule of thumb use
 - `search` when you have to pass some search parameters (e.g., in products search)
-- `load` when you just have to load some content based on cookies/local storage etc. (e.g. cart load)
+- `load` when you just have to load some content based on cookies/local storage etc. (e.g., cart load)